 West Susitna Access

-Project Benefits for the AIDEA-led Effort
+Project Benefits

 As shown in the 2023 Economic Analysis Results for the West Susitna Access Project, the potential economic benefits of the access corridor project includes the delivery of many new opportunities for Alaskans!
 For a summary of this report, we encourage you to refer to the 2023 WSAP Economic Analysis Highlights.